-fort from the 1870s onward.
-In 1900, they turned the school over to the county, donating land where the county built a one-room schoolhouse, Fort Frederick Colored School (11347 Big Pool Road, Big Pool).
-This operated until 1914 and is still standing.
-It is being restored by the Department of Natural Resources and will become a museum focusing ROCKLAND ESTATE.
+FORT FREDERICK.
+11100 Fort Frederick Road, Big Pool.
+The land that is now Fort Frederick State Park was once owned by Nathan Williams, a free Black man.
+Williams, who bought his wife out of slavery, also bought the abandoned fort in 1857 and used it as farmland.
+The Williams family reportedly helped people escaping from slavery in Virginia to reach freedom in Pennsylvania.
+Nathan Williams was believed to be the second wealthiest African American in Washington County.
+A small exhibit inside the fort tells the Williams family's story.
+Fort Frederick itself was built in 1756 during the French and Indian War, and was also used during the Revolutionary and Civil Wars.
+A school for Black children existed on the fort property handed over responsibility for the school to the county who built a one-room schoolhouse, Fort Frederick Colored School (11347 Big Pool Road, Big Pool), that is still standing, on land donated by the Williamses.
+The school operated until 1914.
+It is now being restored by the Department of Natural Resources.
+2 ROCKLAND ESTATE.
 9030 Sharpsburg Pike, Fairplay.
 This early 19th-century slave-worked plantation is where the great abolitionist James W.C.
 Pennington grew up in slavery and then escaped at the age of 19, in 1827.
-Pennington then attended Yale University, became a Presbyterian minister, presided at Frederick Douglass's wedding, and welcomed the Amistad rebels to his church He wrote an autobiography, The Fugitive Blacksmith, that describes the horrors of enslaved life at Rockland.
-The farm is not usually open to the public, but can be seen from the road and is an event venue. https://ninetythirtyevents.com/
+Pennington then attended Yale University, became a Presbyterian minister, presided at Frederick Douglass's He wrote an autobiography, The Fugitive Blacksmith, that describes the horrors of enslaved life at Rockland.
+The farm is not usually open to the public, but can be seen from the